 People with mixed sentiments typically displayed one of the following characteristics: 1) had tried HTS only a few times, 2) were against HTS but visited lounges, 3) had lots of peers who used hookah, 4) made conscious efforts to quit HTS, or 5) acknowledged negative effects but still supported HTS.
 The algorithms made it easier to identify specific audience segments that public health officials could target in potential campaigns focused on HTS cessation.13

-In addition to identifying behavioral patterns of target audiences, public health campaign strategists can benefit from evaluating the underlying drivers of such behavioral patterns.
-For instance, learning about the beliefs, opinions, lifestyle, habits, interests, and perceptions of the target audience can explain why individuals behave in a certain way.14 Segmenting audiences based on behavioral drivers enables campaign strategists to develop tailored interventions, or recommended actions, for different segments in the next stage.
+In addition to identifying behavioural patterns of target audiences, public health campaign strategists can benefit from evaluating the underlying drivers of such behavioural patterns.
+For instance, learning about the beliefs, opinions, lifestyle, habits, interests and perceptions of the target audience can explain why individuals behave in a certain way.14 Segmenting audiences based on behavioural drivers enables campaign strategists to develop tailored interventions, or recommended actions, for different segments in the next stage.

-Psychographic segmentation, a form of market segmentation, is a marketing technique that groups participants based on the drivers of behavioral patterns.15 For years, the private sector has been using these techniques to deliver highly customized products and solutions that cater to the tastes and habits of their customers.16 By segmenting audiences with similar psychographics, strategists at health agencies can design interventions that are tailored and contextualized to audience opinions, habits, and interests.
-For instance, one of the nonprofit leaders that we interviewed uses tools such as segmenting by neighborhood and analytics to understand their audiences from a psychographic perspective, learning about where their audiences shop and their spending habits.17 Since much of health outcomes are driven by where people live, work, and play, this sort of neighborhood-level data can be particularly useful for public health campaigns.
+Psychographic segmentation, a form of market segmentation, is a marketing technique that groups participants based on the drivers of behavioural patterns.15 For years, the private sector has been using these techniques to deliver highly customised products and solutions that cater to the tastes and habits of their customers.16 By segmenting audiences with similar psychographics, strategists at health agencies can design interventions that are tailored and contextualised to audience opinions, habits and interests.
+For instance, one of the nonprofit leaders that we interviewed uses tools such as segmenting by neighbourhood and analytics to understand their audiences from a psychographic perspective, learning about where their audiences shop and their spending habits.17 Since much of health outcomes are driven by where people live, work and play, this sort of neighbourhood-level data can be particularly useful for public health campaigns.

-Of these communities, the health industry exhibited positive sentiments toward vaccination.
-The “anti-establishment community,” comprising independent bloggers, homeopathy supporters, and strong advocates of Dutch nationality, was largely opposed to vaccinations.
-This community also shared a general distrust toward doctors, scientists, and politicians.
-The nucleus community, representing politicians and professionals from both media and communication, showed mixed sentiments toward vaccination.
+Of these communities, the health industry exhibited positive sentiments towards vaccination.
+The “anti-establishment community,” comprising independent bloggers, homeopathy supporters and strong advocates of Dutch nationality, was largely opposed to vaccinations.
+This community also shared a general distrust towards doctors, scientists and politicians.
+The nucleus community, representing politicians and professionals from both media and communication, showed mixed sentiments towards vaccination.
 The Dutch and Flemish media communities rarely participated in vaccination-related discussions.19 By grouping audiences into communities, researchers identified influencers who were culturally relevant to each community and could design messages tailored to each community’s beliefs and perceptions.20

-Personalizing content for different audiences is a first step toward targeted messaging.
-For instance, in a campaign targeting individuals who vape, the message could be tailored differently for those who are already trying to quit as compared to those chatting about the cool mango-flavored vape they just tried.
+Personalising content for different audiences is a first step towards targeted messaging.
+For instance, in a campaign targeting individuals who vape, the message could be tailored differently for those who are already trying to quit as compared to those chatting about the cool mango-flavoured vape they just tried.
 The same messaging and outreach may not resonate with both groups.

-By ensuring messages are targeted to the right person at the right time, strategists can increase engagement, attain greater audience recall, and drive further participation in the campaign, stimulating the desired behavior change.
+By ensuring messages are targeted to the right person at the right time, strategists can increase engagement, attain greater audience recall and drive further participation in the campaign, stimulating the desired behaviour change.
 However, there is no one-size-fits-all approach.
 Public health leaders should select campaign methods that best suit their needs on a case-by-case basis.

 “It is not enough to raise awareness of a particular issue.
 It is about making people act and how do we do so is harnessing basically the most innovative and cutting-edge practices from media marketing and tech and applying them to the social good.” – A public health communication leader at a large nonprofit

-Key personalization strategies that campaign strategists should have in their toolkits include developing interventions grounded in relevant health behavior theories, following a human-centered approach, and collaborating with culturally relevant influencers.
+Key personalisation strategies that campaign strategists should have in their toolkits include developing interventions grounded in relevant health behaviour theories, following a human-centered approach and collaborating with culturally relevant influencers.
 As part of this strategy, here’s what they can consider:

-Behavioral interventions should be planned out and built upon robust theoretical foundations.
-Rooting digital interventions in relevant health behavior change theories and personalizing them based on an audience’s perceptions can result in a more effective health behavior change campaign.21 (To know more about the behavior change theories, see sidebar, “Behavior change theories.”)
+Behavioural interventions should be planned out and built upon robust theoretical foundations.
+Rooting digital interventions in relevant health behaviour change theories and personalising them based on an audience’s perceptions can result in a more effective health behaviour change campaign.21 (To know more about the behaviour change theories, see sidebar, “Behaviour change theories.”)

 “If my friends, families, and neighbors are getting vaccinated, I might be much more likely to as well.
 That’s the psychological phenomenon/theory of social proof or social norms.” – A public health communication leader at a large nonprofit

-Behavior change theories offer frameworks for researchers to understand the determinants of health behaviors.
-Campaigns aiming to influence behavior can use interventions backed by relevant behavior change theories to drive change.22 Some of the most widely used behavioral theories include the following:
+Behaviour change theories offer frameworks for researchers to understand the determinants of health behaviours.
+Campaigns aiming to influence behaviour can use interventions backed by relevant behaviour change theories to drive change.22 Some of the most widely used behavioural theories include the following:

-Consider “MyBehavior,” a mobile app designed at Cornell University and Michigan State University as part of a study to promote healthy behavior change through personalized, in-the-moment suggestions.
-The app leveraged a machine learning model to generate suggestions contextualized to the participant’s data on physical activity and dietary intake.26
+Consider “MyBehavior,” a mobile app designed at Cornell University and Michigan State University as part of a study to promote healthy behaviour change through personalised, in-the-moment suggestions.
+The app leveraged a machine learning model to generate suggestions contextualised to the participant’s data on physical activity and dietary intake.26

-Grounded in established behavioral theories, the app identified low-effort and frequent physical activities (e.g., a specific walk) that users engaged in as part of their daily lives and encouraged increasing these behaviors in attainable ways.
-For instance, to address stationary behavior, the app algorithms generated prompts such as walking three steps for every hour spent in a sedentary position.
+Grounded in established behavioural theories, the app identified low-effort and frequent physical activities (e.g., a specific walk) that users engaged in as part of their daily lives and encouraged increasing these behaviours in attainable ways.
+For instance, to address stationary behaviour, the app algorithms generated prompts such as walking three steps for every hour spent in a sedentary position.
 Such low-effort prompts were intended to push users into action even when their motivation was low.
 A preliminary evaluation of the research indicated that a significant percentage of the app users engaged in more physical exercise.27

-A 2017 randomized controlled trial conducted at Stanford University tested the feasibility of an AI-based automated conversational agent to deliver cognitive behavioral therapy for reducing anxiety and depression in a sample of American college students aged 18 years and above.
-Apart from providing cognitive behavioral therapy, the automated agent was programmed to deliver empathic responses and tailored advice based on the mood of the user, encourage regular check-ins for greater accountability, send personalized prompts to facilitate engagement, and promote reflection by providing weekly charts exhibiting each user’s mood over time.
+A 2017 randomised controlled trial conducted at Stanford University tested the feasibility of an AI-based automated conversational agent to deliver cognitive behavioural therapy for reducing anxiety and depression in a sample of American college students aged 18 years and above.
+Apart from providing cognitive behavioural therapy, the automated agent was programmed to deliver empathic responses and tailored advice based on the mood of the user, encourage regular check-ins for greater accountability, send personalised prompts to facilitate engagement, and promote reflection by providing weekly charts exhibiting each user’s mood over time.
 As measured by a nine-item health questionnaire (PHQ-9), the study reported a significant reduction in depression after two weeks for students who engaged with the chatbot.29

 Despite the efficacy that digital interventions promise, the human element remains an essential component of public health campaigns.30 For instance, involving community members in the development phase or engaging social influencers well-known in target communities for culturally sensitive interventions.
 In fact, one research study found that individuals with similar beliefs were more likely to engage intensely with their community members than with outside entities.31